Communication Studies Advanced W

 Category C: One paper from any elective COMM course.

 If the three papers selected do not total 20 pages, an additional Category C paper should be included.
 Pages should be double spaced, numbered, with one inch margins, and in Times New Roman font.
 All sources should be cited in either APA or MLA style.
 Each sample should include a title page with the student's name, course in which the paper was assigned, and the Advanced W category ("Category A", "Category B", "Category C").
-Portfolios must meet all of these format requirements to satisfactorily complet the Advanced W.
+Portfolios must meet all of these format requirements to satisfactorily complete the Advanced W.

 Note: Portfolios that do not meet the format requirements described above will be returned unread.